 The Kaman K-Max was originally built as a utility helicopter to repetitively perform external heavy lifts up to 2,722kg.
 The two sets of intermeshing rotor blades also make the aircraft perfect for firefighting, logging, power/utility construction, and disaster relief!

-If you have a need for a versatile, utility aircraft like the K-Max, contact FairLifts.
+If you need a versatile, utility aircraft like the K-Max, contact FairLifts.
 We have an impressive network of experienced operators and top-of-the-line aircraft.
 We operate with nothing but the utmost professionalism in our missions.
 Our helicopter experts will handle all logistical aspects that are involved with utility and construction jobs.
 With decades of combined experience, we handle everything from flight plans to ground crew.

 Leave the important details to the experts.
 All you have to do is call us with the job information and we will handle the rest!
 Let us get your job done faster and easier at an affordable rate still.
 We are offering free quotes!